The

 In early 2004, Nyle Steiner traveled to Japan and delivered a new EWI prototype to the Akai Japan engineers.
 Nyle consulted with Akai on this project.
 This resulted in what became the new Akai EWI4000s which was based on his prototype.
 Click here for info and some unique photos of the prototypes.

-Be sure to check out the July 2004 issue of Keyboard Magazine.
+Be sure to check out this article on the MIDI EVI from the July 2004 issue of Keyboard Magazine.
 Mark Vail's wonderful "Vintage Gear" column on page 100 is all about Nyle Steiner's EVI!

-The stock model Akai EWI3000 apparently does not have the slight delay programmed to "de-glitch" the fingering algorithm as found in the other EWI modules.
-The lack of this "de-glitching delay" allows slightly faster fingering response but can also mean a LOT more unwanted notes (glitches) as the fingers change notes- especially when changing several fingers at once.
+The stock model Akai EWI3000 did not have the slight delay programmed to "de-glitch" the fingering algorithm as found in the other EWI modules.
+The lack of this "deglitching delay" allows slightly faster fingering response but can also mean a LOT more unwanted notes (glitches) as the fingers change notes- especially when changing several fingers at once.
 If you are noticing a lot of glitches using your EWI3000m, contact Matt at Patchman Music for a mod to fix this.

 Since factory replacement breath sensors are no longer available from Akai for the Akai EVI1000, Nyle Steiner has developed a replacement.
 Nyle states, "I am finally figuring out what to do about replacement breath blocks for the EVI1000.
 It is now possible to totally replace the mouthpiece, breath sensor and bite sensor with ones that I can make.
 I have had trouble with it because the adjustment pot parameters with breath and portamento on the EWV2000 module are too narrow to work with my normal breath sensor and bite sensor.
 I have finally figured out how to make a bite sensor that works in the EVI1000 with EWV2000 module.
 Instead of replacing the breath block, an aluminum strip can be screwed on the body to hold the new mouthpieces that I make, and it leaves the back end open so the breath sensor can fit in.
 It works really well but I still need to figure how to cover it.
 I am thinking of some sort of foam rubber covering or similar.
 This mod will require drilling a couple of holes and some soldering.
 Doing the above will lengthen the EVI by about an inch.
 I tried to keep it the original length for carrying case considerations but getting things to work electrically was enough of a challenge that length of the instrument concerns had to be abandoned.
 I am going to Barcelona, Spain and Montpellier, France from Nov 6 thru Nov 27 to perform Maurice Jarre's EVI concerto."

-In association with Nyle, Matt Traum at Patchman Music is now able to perform the mod and can do it without changing the external appearance of the EVI1000.
+In association with Nyle Steiner, Matt Traum at Patchman Music is now able to perform the mod and can do it without changing the external appearance of the EVI1000.
 Matt is also able to build custom breath blocks for the EVI1000 and install them.
 Click here for details.

 MIDI EVI Patchman MusicThe Nyle Steiner MIDI EVI Is Here